 Explore Long-Term Care Insurance

-Approximately 70% of people over the age of 65 will require long-term care at some point in their lives, and a long-term care insurance policy will help provide and pay for the care at a nursing home, alternative living facility, or through a caregiver at home.
+Someone turning 65 years old today has about a 70% chance of requiring long-term care at some point during their remaining years, and a long-term care insurance policy will help provide and pay for the care at a nursing home, alternative living facility, or through a caregiver at home.
 "This type of care is specifically excluded by Medicare," says Benjamin Offit, a certified financial planner with Clear Path Advisory.